pokt-network/pocket/persistence/docs/README.md

 Running `make` from the root of the `pocket` repo will show several targets prefixed with `db_` to help with the design, development & debugging of this module.

 A subset of these are explained below.

+#### Populating the database

+Any targets or helpers to configure and launch the database instances do not populate the actual database.

+A LocalNet (see `make compose_and_watch`) must have been executed in order to trigger creation of schemas and hydration of the relevant tables.

 #### CLI Access - db_cli_node